marcelcastrobr/AWS_solution_architect/database/DynamoDB.markdown

 # On-Demand Capacity
 - Pay-per-request pricing
 - Balance cost and performance
-- No char for read/write - only storage and backupds
+- No char for read/write - only storage and backups
 - Pay more per requests
 - Can use for new product launches.
-- Backup and Retsore:
+- Backup and Restore:
     - full backup at any time.
     - Zero impact on table performance
     - Consisent within seconds and retained until deleted.